 BRIAN NAYLOR: Three weeks ago the House voted overwhelmingly to raise the minimum wage.
 It took about three hours of debate with no amendments.
 But the Senate likes amendments and it moves at its own pace - in a word: slow - too slow for Democratic Senator Edward Kennedy of Massachusetts.

-Senator EDWARD KENNEDY (Democrat, Massachusetts): Every member of Congress has made $3,840 in the last week. $3,840 - what a minimum wage worker would make in four months.
+EDWARD KENNEDY: Every member of Congress has made $3,840 in the last week. $3,840 - what a minimum wage worker would make in four months.

-Senator JIM DEMINT (Republican, South Carolina): Unfortunately, over the course of this discussion I've been forced to conclude that this whole debate is, let's just say, less than honest.
+JIM DEMINT: Unfortunately, over the course of this discussion I've been forced to conclude that this whole debate is, let's just say, less than honest.
 What we're talking about here in the Senate is not really about helping low-income workers.
 This is about mandating a starting wage, not a minimum wage, on a select group of states.

 NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
 Accuracy and availability may vary.
 The authoritative record of NPR’s programming is the audio record.